 Yellow Glass Vase ‘Aztec’ by Michael Trimpol

-‘Aztec’ Yellow Glass Vase is amazing in their colour complexity.
+‘Aztec’ Yellow Glass Vase is amazing in its colour complexity.

 Combed vortexes of colour spin around the ribbing of this fabulous art glass.